 Restriction patterns are related to the obligation of the asylum seeker to collaborate with the authorities for the establishment of the facts (identity, financial situation, etc.), to reduce the reliance on social benefits by being ready to participate in the economic life, to reduce living expenditures, and to conform with Swiss law generally.

-Emergency aid is however an unconditional right for everyone present on Swiss territory and unable to provide for him-or herself.
+Emergency aid is however an unconditional right for everyone present on Swiss territory and unable to provide for him- or herself.
 The exclusion from social assistance has no impact on the entitlement to emergency aid.
-Even though reception conditions are not ideal, every asylum seeker (even dismissed or rejected) should find an accommodation place during their stay in Switzerland and be able to provide for their own (basic) needs.
+This means that every asylum seeker (even dismissed or rejected) should find an accommodation place during their stay in Switzerland and be able to provide for their own (basic) needs.
+However, reception conditions are very critical under the emergency aid scheme, with several cantons making use of underground civil protection centres (so-called bunkers) that are originally conceived for the protection of civil population in case of armed conflict or other types of emergency but are used as emergency aid shelters in some cantons.
+The conditions have been particularly problematic during the COVID-19 pandemic.

-The Asylum Act also provides for the possibility to exclude persons from a registration centre (or a remote location) who, through their behaviour, endanger others in that centre, disturb the peace or refuse to obey staff orders.
-The exclusion can however not exceed 24 hours and is subject to a decision made by the SEM.
+The Asylum Act also provides for the possibility to exclude persons from a federal asylum centre as a disciplinary sanction, when an asylum applicant has endangered others in that centre, disturb the peace or refuse to obey staff orders.
+The exclusion can however not exceed 24 hours and is subject to a written decision made by SEM.
+Other sorts of disciplinary sanctions exist in the federal centres, such as denial of exit permits, elimination of pocket money or a ban on entering specific spaces.

 Before any reduction or withdrawal is ordered, an assessment of proportionality is made and the subsistence minimum has to be considered.
 The basic need is defined as “enforcement legal subsistence minimum” (betreibungsrechtliches Existenzminimum) and differs in each canton.

-The new legislation of March 2019 introduced a legal basis for the creation of specific centres for uncooperative asylum seekers.
+The new legislation of March 2019 introduced a legal basis for the creation of special centres for uncooperative asylum seekers.
 Article 24a AsylA states that asylum seekers who endanger public security and order or who by their behaviour seriously disrupt the normal operation of the federal asylum centres may be accommodated by the SEM in special centres that are set up and run by the SEM or by cantonal authorities.
 Although applications cannot be lodged in those centres, procedures are carried out according to the same rules than in the usual federal asylum centres.
-At the time being, no such centre is operating, the only one ever opened in in Les Verrières, Canton of Neuchâtel was temporarily closed on 1 September 2019 after nine months with in average two inhabitants.
-Plans for a second specific centre were put on hold because of the low numbers of asylum applications.
+The only centre of this type ever opened is situated in Les Verrières, Canton of Neuchâtel and has a capacity of 20 places.
+It opened in December 2018 but was temporarily closed on 1 September 2019 after nine months with on average two inhabitants.
+During 2020, the centre was not in function, however the SEM has decided to reopen it in February 2021 due to an increase in applicants disturbing the functioning of the centres or endangering its security.
+It was originally planned to open a second special centre in the German-speaking part of Switzerland, but plans were put on hold because of the low numbers of asylum applications

 A serious disruption of the normal operation of the federal asylum centre is assumed in the following two situations: